pagkly/Zed/Investopedia3/Household Expenses.md

 Household Expenses
 ## What Are Household Expenses?

 Household expenses represent a per-person breakdown of general living expenses.
-They include the amount paid for lodging, food consumed within the home, [utilities](https://www.investopedia.com/terms/u/utility.asp) paid, and other costs.
-The sum of all the [expenses](https://www.investopedia.com/terms/e/expense.asp) is then divided by the number of family members residing in the house in order to find each member's share of the total expense.
+They include the amount paid for lodging, food consumed within the home, [[utilities]](https://www.investopedia.com/terms/u/utility.asp) paid, and other costs.
+The sum of all the [[expenses]](https://www.investopedia.com/terms/e/expense.asp) is then divided by the number of family members residing in the house in order to find each member's share of the total expense.

 Some household expenses qualify for tax deductions.
-For example, if you work from home and have an office there, you might qualify for the [home office deduction](https://www.irs.gov/businesses/small-businesses-self-employed/home-office-deduction).
+For example, if you work from home and have an office there, you might qualify for the [[home office deduction]](https://www.irs.gov/businesses/small-businesses-self-employed/home-office-deduction).

 ### Key Takeaways: